Chunkwise/evaluation_framework/README.md

 - Support for different chunker interfaces
 - Improvements to evaluation handling (typing, corpus ID handling)
-- Removal of unused code and correctness fixes
+- Fix for collection initialization, and removal of unused code

 For full documentation and background, refer to the original project: